AmineSADOU/dataScience/GETDATA-003/Proj/README.md

     185382 obs. of 4 variables.
 SignalMeasure column is transformed into factors instead of a vector of characters.
 Finally vFeatures.names values are mapped into this column.

-* In dfDataSet.molten, the SignalMeasure column is transformed back to a character vector that could be split by its 4 sub-characterisitcs:
+* In dfDataSet.molten, the SignalMeasure column is transformed to a character vector Each feature in SignalMeasure is a combination of 4 separate characteritics namely:
-    SensorType,SignalSource,SignalStatistic,SignalAxis.
+    SignalSource, SensorType, SignalStatistic, SignalAxis.
+    This violates the first principle of tidy data which states that each variable measured should be in one column.
+    Therefore these characterisitics should be split into separate columns.
-    Example: ACCELEROMETER_BODY_MEAN_X is split into ACCELEROMETER,BODY,MEAN,X
+    Example: ACCELEROMETER_BODY_MEAN_X should be split into ACCELEROMETER,BODY,MEAN,X A data frame dfSignalMeasure is created having 185382 obs. of these 4 variables.
-    A data frame dfSignalMeasure is combined by columns with dfDataSet.molten.
+    It is combined columnwise with dfDataSet.molten.
-    The 4 new characteristics are transformed into factors.
+    The 4 new characteristics: SignalSource, SensorType, SignalStatistic, SignalAxis are transformed into factors.

 * dfDataSet.molten columns are reordered after excluding SignalMeasure column that is already split into 4 separate columns.
 The final data frame dfDataSet.molten has